Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Nightmare Fuel: World War Z

 From the horrific images of armies crumbling under endless tides of graying, mindless ghouls to the insane tale of the French military's battle against the zombies in the Paris Catacombs, World War Z has no shortage of chilling apocalyptic imagery.
 And that's not even getting into the hair-raising, often tragic tales the various survivor interviews weave.
 And the bomb that tears your lungs out through your mouth.
 Which actually exists.
-And which doesn't do anything against the zombies.
+Too bad zombies don't need lungs.

 North Korea.
 Most of the first half of the book is horrific, but North Korea in particular...it's the fact that even twenty years on, nobody knows what happened to them all.
 From there it has to make you wonder what would happen if they are all zombified in hiding, and what would happen if they ever got out.